codeonlyjs/website/content/guide/templateTransitions.md

 # Transitions

-CodeOnly can initiate CSS transitions by applying classes to DOM elements where certain actions are initiated:
+CodeOnly can initiate CSS transitions by applying classes to DOM elements when certain actions are initiated:

 * Inserting and removing content with `if` directives
 * Showing and hiding elements with the `display` directive